HydrologicEngineeringCenter/hec-python-library/rtd_docs/classes/TableRating.rst

 General
 -------

-TableRating objects use lookup tables of independent and dependent parameter values.
+TableRating objects named objects that use lookup tables of independent and dependent parameter values.
 The lookup values are used in conjuction with lookup behaviors specified in the `RatingTemplate <RatingTemplate.html>`_ referenced in the object's identifier to perform the transformation.

 TableRating objects support the ``reverse_rate(...)`` method, but only on ratings with a single independent parameter.